Section II Table of Contents Section IV

 The tax payment must be deposited with Form 8109, Federal Tax Deposit Coupon, at an authorized depository or a Federal Reserve Bank.
 In addition, a return must be filed on Form 720, the Quarterly Federal Excise Tax Return with the Environmental Tax Form 6627 attached.
 Contact the IRS for further details.

 EPA responds to tips reporting venting.
-Under the Clean Air Act, EPA is authorized to assess fines of up to $27,500 per day per violation for any violation of the act.
-(The fine was increased from $25,000.)
+Under the Clean Air Act, EPA is authorized to assess fines of up to $37,500 per day per violation for any violation of the act.

 In addition, EPA may pay an award, not to exceed $10,000, to any person who furnishes information or services that lead to a criminal conviction or a judicial or administrative civil penalty assessed as a result of a violation of the act.
 These dollar amounts are maximum figures and are not necessarily the amount that will be assessed or paid in all cases.